idvoretskyi/terraform-gke-autopilot/README.md

 All PRs trigger:
 - Terraform validation and formatting checks
-- Security scanning with tfsec and Checkov
+- Security scanning with tfsec
-- Unit tests and cost estimation
+- Unit tests
 - Automatic Terraform plans for both dev and prod environments

 ## License